 Cacti More than just cute home décor, the cactus has long been featured in Mexican cuisine.
-Nopales, or prickly pears, are drought resistant and full of vitamins, fibre, amino acids, and antioxidants.
-Use them to add fresh flavor to salads, smoothies, and more!
+Nopales, or prickly pears, are drought resistant and full of minerals, fibre and antioxidants.
+Use them to add fresh flavour to salads, smoothies, and more!
 Try adding nopales to your favorite salsa recipe.

 Cereals & Grains Grains are staple foods across the globe, but our global reliance on rice and wheat limits the nutrients we get with our carbohydrates and restricts food systems in a way that can be detrimental to the environment.
 Treat yourself to something new, like spelt or finger millet, both mineral-rich ancient grains with a nutty flavour that can take the place of rice.
 Wild rice, which is actually a seed, can be popped on the stove for a nutritious version of popcorn.

 Fruit Vegetables You’ve been told to eat your fruits and vegetables, but what about your fruit vegetables?
 These are fruits that are generally mistaken for vegetables.
-Tomato is a familiar one, but try an orange tomato for a slightly sweeter flavor and up to twice as much vitamin A. Trying pairing them with okra, another fruit vegetable.
+Tomato is a familiar one, but try an orange tomato for a slightly sweeter flavour and almost twice as much vitamin A. Try pairing them with okra, another fruit vegetable.
 Season and sauteé okra and orange tomatoes in olive oil for a delicious side dish.